Student Loan Repayment Options

-For many of you, the "new year" begins the last semester of your time in college.
-We know you have a lot on your plates right now: career searches, internships, and preparing for graduation.
+We know college seniors have a lot on their plates: career searches, internships, and preparing for graduation.
 But amid everything, it is worth your time to take a moment to consider the upcoming repayment of your federal student loans that have been in deferment throughout your time in college.
-Here are some things to understand as your approach this final semester.
+Here are some things to understand about your federal student loans.

 Prior to graduation, you will attend an exit interview (online or in person) where your total loan balance will be shared with you, along with your rights and responsibilities as a federal student loan borrower.
 You will also most likely hear from your student loan servicer, the company that manages your student loan repayment, via mail or email.
 Pay attention to these communications – there will be important information contained in them.

 Options For Repaying Your Student Loans